New Zealand & Australia Holiday Cruise: Wellington, Hobart & Sydney

 Sunset Bar

 Adjacent to Windows Café, the Sunset Bar is a welcoming outdoor patio with covered and open -air seating, and a bar.
-It's the perfect place for dining alfresco, enjoying a refreshing drink, taking in the sights of your favorite port, or simply watching the world sail by.
+It's the perfect place for dining alfresco, enjoying a refreshing drink, taking in the sights of your favourite port, or simply watching the world sail by.

 Pool Bar